#1 A superpower that defeats the entire purpose

 The first two episodes see him attain an ancient, magical item that brings forth a different personality in him, again like Yu-Gi-Oh! with its Millennium Puzzle.
 Effectively, this is an item that instantly lets him figure out the answer to any puzzle… rendering the entire threat of the show pointless.
 The first 20 episodes all put Kaito in various predicaments and see him struggle through a puzzle, only to then have him use this superpower and trivialize it.

 #2 Frontloading all the world building

-Getting into Phi Brain was a struggle because it wants to give you all the necessary information right away.
-There are a lot of scenes of characters standing around explaining all the concepts of the world to you and, while doing so, they casually throw in a bunch of jargon, abbreviations, and faction names, all of which also need to be explained.
+Getting into Phi Brain was a struggle because it wants to frontload all of its lore.
+There are many scenes of characters just standing around and explaining how the world works.
+While doing so, they casually throw in a bunch of jargon, abbreviations, and faction names, all of which then also need to be explained.

 Normal names just never seem to suffice and it’s sometimes downright absurd.
-The POG has names for its deadly puzzles, but there also puzzles that are slightly deadlier and have a different name entirely.
+The POG has different names for different types of puzzles, based on their deadliness.
 There are a whole bunch of characters which are sometimes addressed by role (“solver” or “giver”), sometimes by a title referencing historical people, and sometimes by actual name.
 There is more, so much more, but it all just turns into white noise.
-The sooner you start filtering it out the better, because it adds nothing to the actual story or the enjoyment of the show.
+The sooner you start filtering it out the better.
+It adds nothing to the actual story or the enjoyment of the show.